kadena-io/pact/docs/en/pact-reference.md

 The Pact REST API can accept transactions signed by the WebAuthn protocol.

-A web client can make use of this scheme to allow users to authenticate and sign pact transactions without managing thing own private keys.
+A web client can make use of this scheme to allow users to authenticate and sign pact transactions without manually managing private keys.
 The client must:

- - Modify the `Signer`, it must have `scheme` set to `WebAuthn`.
+ - Modify the `Signer`, it must have `scheme` set to `"WebAuthn"`.
- - Construct the challenge: base64( blake2b ( CommandPayload ))
+ - Construct the challenge as: `base64( blake2b ( CommandPayload ))`
  - Issue a JavaScript `navigator.credentials.get` with this challenge.
  - Construct a `Signature` from the credentials response.

-The signature we pass to Pact (in the `sigs` field) is a sringified JSON object composed of pieces taken from the browser's credential response.
-Some of them must be converted from the Base64URL alphabet to Base64:
+The "signature" to pass to Pact (in the `sigs` field) is a sringified JSON object composed of pieces taken from the browser's credential response.
+Some of the response fields must be converted from the Base64URL alphabet to Base64:

 ```
 {